The Space Science Laboratory

 - The Determinator: Slightly subverted because he ran away with Grendizer instead of staying and fighting, realizing the war was lost.
 Later, though

 - Dub Name Change: In Spain he was named Daniel.
 In continental Europe and Quebec, he was named Actarus.
+In the Philippines, he was named Bryk.
 In the Force Five dub he was called Orion Quest.

 - Expy: From one character of the same name of the Uchuu Enban Daisenso feature.

 - Falling into the Cockpit: This tropes treatment depends on the version.
 In all versions he manages to sneak into the cockpit and run away.
 In the original manga he even managed to fight two Vegan Beasts were chasing him.
 In the anime series, he just ran away, and Grendizers computer guided him to Earth.
 In the Gosaku Ota manga, it was hinted Grendizer was sentient, and it acted on its own to save Duke.
 Since Grendizer was built by Fleedians and it was the embodiment of their god of war, it is not an implausible scenario Duke got some previous knowledge of how handling it.

 - Giving Someone the Pointer Finger: Duke fell into this sometimes, but he was not so bad of an offender like Kouji or especially Tetsuya.

 - Good Is Not Dumb: He is actually pretty smart.
 Kouji tried to pilot Grendizer in one episode, and he said the controls were too complicated for him.

 - Gratuitous English: Melt Shower!
 Spin Saucer!
 Grendizer Break Up!